gin-gonic/website/content/en/blog/news/how-to-build-one-effective-middleware.md

 ## Execution process

-Firstly, we have the follow example code:
+Firstly, we have the following example code:

 ```go
 func main() {